 1. I used a hotter wash cycle

 As we all know, metal + water = rust, so I quickly realized that the core problem I was facing was that my cutlery was being exposed to water for too long through my dishwasher, not drying properly.
-In an effort to be more environmentally friendly, I’ve always used my dishwasher’s Eco setting, which washes at roughly 144ºF.
-However, one of the ways that a dishwasher dries effectively is through getting really hot so that the water evaporates.
+To be more environmentally friendly, I’ve always used my dishwasher’s Eco setting, which washes at roughly 144ºF.
+However, one of the ways that a dishwasher dries effectively is through getting hot so that the water evaporates.

-I realized that using the lower temperature Eco setting might have prevented my dishes from drying effectively.
-Instead, I switched to the 160ºF Intensive setting, and I instantly noticed a difference.
-When I previously opened my dishwasher after a cycle, most of my dishes would still be wet – especially on the top shelf where the bowls and mugs usually reside.
-However, the Intensive setting means that most of my dishes are pretty much bone-dry at the end of the cycle.
+Using the lower-temperature Eco setting might have prevented my dishes from drying effectively.
+Instead, I switched to the 160ºF Intensive setting and instantly noticed a difference.
+When I previously opened my dishwasher after a cycle, most of my dishes would still be wet, especially on the top shelf, where the bowls and mugs usually reside.
+However, the Intensive setting means that most of my dishes are bone-dry at the end of the cycle.

 2. I changed the time of day I’d use the dishwasher

-My regular dishwasher routine was that I’d slowly load it up throughout the day and then put it on just before bed.
+My regular dishwasher routine was slowly loading it up throughout the day and then putting it on just before bed.
 This meant that I would wake up to squeaky-clean dishes, and I wouldn’t have to listen to the sloshing of the wash cycle either – win.
-However, in an effort to ensure that my dishes and cutlery weren’t sitting in water for too long, I decided to change my routine so that I turned on my dishwasher in the morning instead.
+However, to ensure that my dishes and cutlery weren’t sitting in water for too long, I changed my routine to turn on my dishwasher in the morning instead.

-This means that I can put away my dishes and cutlery as soon as the cycle is finished rather than letting them sit in the water all night.
-I initially thought that this new routine was going to be an annoying inconvenience, but it’s actually been a surprisingly seamless transition.
+This means I can put away my dishes and cutlery as soon as the cycle is finished rather than letting them sit in the water all night.
+Initially, I thought this new routine would be an annoying inconvenience, but it’s been a surprisingly seamless transition.

 3. I manually opened the dishwasher door after its cycle

-While I’ve been endeavoring to put away my dishes as soon as the dishwasher has finished, sometimes I’m in the middle of a task (or I’m just being lazy!).
-However, one of the ways to help prevent water from collecting on your dishes is to slightly open the dishwasher door once its cycle is finished.
-This will help to circulate air around the dishwasher, preventing condensed water from settling back on your dishes.
+While I’ve been trying to put away my dishes as soon as the dishwasher has finished, sometimes I’m in the middle of a task (or I’m just lazy!).
+However, one way to help prevent water from collecting on your dishes is to slightly open the dishwasher door once its cycle is finished.
+This will help circulate air around the dishwasher, preventing condensed water from settling back on your dishes.

 David Palmer adds, "Moisture is the number one cause of rust.
 As mentioned above, the air inside your dishwasher is humid after a wash; therefore, it is beneficial for users to open the door a couple of minutes after the cycle ends to let the humid air escape, or if you can’t unload straight away, take out the wet cutlery to assist with the drying."

-It should be noted that some dishwashers actually have features that will automatically open the door when the cycle ends so that you don't have to do it manually, but my own isn’t as fancy as that!
-However, David Palmer says that LG's Auto Open Dry feature "allows steam to escape the dishwasher cavity, therefore, enhancing drying performance.
+It should be noted that some dishwashers have features that automatically open the door when the cycle ends so that you don't have to do it manually, but my own isn’t as fancy!
+However, David Palmer says that LG's Auto Open Dry feature "allows steam to escape the dishwasher cavity, enhancing drying performance.
 At the end of the cycle the products with this feature will open the door by 8°, it will only do this once the internal tub temperature is 50°C to avoid any scolding."

 5 other dishwasher drying tips

-While the tactics I used worked well for me, there's still more you can do to ensure that your dishes are perfectly dry by the time you unload your dishwasher.
+While the tactics I used worked well for me, you can still do more to ensure that your dishes are perfectly dry by the time you unload your dishwasher.
 David Palmer from LG has provided five top tips to help you get the best possible results at the end of every cycle.

 David Palmer is the Senior Product Specialist of Home Appliances at LG Electronics, giving a unique insight into how we can all make the most out of our home appliances.